AI sustains higher strategic tension than humans in chess: Methods

 \subsection{Software}

 All operations related to chess move generation, rule validation, and position analysis were carried out using the python-chess library (v1.9.4).
 This comprehensive library offers tools for representing chess boards, parsing PGN files, and computing legal moves according to FIDE rules.
-Furthermore, it provides native support for communicating with UCI-compatible engines such as Stockfish, which allowed us to automate the evaluation of positions and simulate engine-vs-engine games with varying search depths.
+Furthermore, it provides native support for communicating with UCI-compatible engines such as Stockfish, which allowed us to automate position evaluation and simulate engine-vs-engine games at varying search depths.